4grabs/Isaac-Modding-Tutorial/Chapter 1 - Getting Started.md

 # Useful Resources

 * [Binding of Isaac: Lua Docs](https://wofsauge.github.io/IsaacDocs/rep/) - The API documentation.
 It should be treated as the holy bible for modding.
-* [Slugcat's Repentance Modding Series](https://www.youtube.com/watch?v=rukHB48olG8&list=PLkIbky8_pFUpqAF9l7dh_YsEV-zpJ4q50) - A video series which also teaches you how to mod the game
+* [Slugcat's Repentance Modding Series](https://www.youtube.com/watch?v=rukHB48olG8&list=PLkIbky8_pFUpqAF9l7dh_YsEV-zpJ4q50) - A video series which also teaches you how to mod the game.

 # Quiz